-D.1.1 Unscheduled load
+E.1.1 Unscheduled load

 The NEM allows but does not require loads to be scheduled.
-There are currently only four scheduled loads.
-These are all pumped hydro facilities that are "normally-off", meaning they do not operate unless the spot price is lower than a nominated level.145 The fact that most loads do not choose to be scheduled indicates that loads do not consider there to be sufficient net benefits to become scheduled and participate in the central dispatch process.
+Prior to AEMO's changes to require batteries with nameplate capacity of 5MW or greater to be scheduled loads,171 there were only four scheduled loads in the NEM.172 These are all pumped hydro facilities that are "normally-off", meaning they do not operate unless the spot price is lower than a nominated level.173 The fact that most loads do not choose to be scheduled indicates that loads do not consider there to be sufficient net benefits to become scheduled and participate in the central dispatch process.

-Figure D.1 shows there are currently 36 loads with maximum demand greater than 30 MW in the NEM, representing over 18 per cent of average aggregate load.146
+Figure E.1 shows there are currently 36 loads with maximum demand greater than 30 MW in the NEM, representing over 18 per cent of average aggregate load.174